iLib-js/ilib-loctool-samples/README.md

 The source files are in `src/*.cpp` and the output goes into `resources/[locale]/cppstrings.json`.

+- webos-appinfojson - a sample project containing appinfo.json files to translate.
+It is optimized for webOS web applications
+The source files are in `appinfo.json` and the output goes into `resources/[locale]/appinfo.json`.

 - salesforce - a sample project containing a sales for apex app to translate.
 It contains the main translation-meta.xml as well as a number of other meta xml files that contain the source